 The unique approach has helped TAZ in reaching various customer segments, from schools and activity parks to corporate event organisers and municipalities.
 With the platform already being used in more than 50 countries, the majority of sales have come from abroad.

 “Gamification is a huge trend, and ActionTrack makes it available to everyone,” CEO Kari Laurila told us a few years ago.
 “For example, teachers and education service providers can use it in teaching, resorts and hotels to develop activities for guests, and employees to make their workshops more engaging by turning them into a team game.”

 Nowadays, the idea of making the world a better place with video games doesn’t seem that outlandish.
 In fact, experts believe that gaming, as one of the biggest communication media out there, presents an opportunity for boosting awareness and action on the most urgent global needs.

 With this in mind, Helsinki-based 4Good Games has set out to develop free-to-play casual mobile games with social impact at their core.
-The startup that closed a seed funding round last year aims to connect in-game actions with real-world impact, thus making every playing session feel meaningful.
+The startup, which closed a seed funding round last year, aims to connect in-game actions with real-world impact, thus making every playing session feel meaningful.
 Furthermore, up to half of the company’s profits will go to supporting the UN’s Sustainable Development Goals, with a particular focus on the environment and climate-related causes.